Nashawiyat/BSc-Year1/README.md

 - f28pb-assignment is a project I worked on alone to practice OOP, Data Structures and J-Unit testing.
 It is a software that reads and analysies text files and gives feedback on them depending on the commands give (provided from a text-file).
 - Wordle is a project I worked on alone to practice different coding concepts and attempting to make a comparison algoirthm using Data Structures to achieve a lower worst-case and average time-complexity.
 It is a basic Wordle game software that plays on the console.
+Unlike my previous projects, Wordle was made on VS-Code, while the others were made in Eclipse.